-We show that to align incentives, the regulator optimally imposes a tax on each bank which is related to the sum of its expected default losses and its expected contribution to a systemic crisis, which we denote the Systemic Expected Shortfall (SES).
-Importantly, this means that banks have an incentive to reduce their tax (or insurance) payments and thus take into account the externalities arising from their risks and default.
+&lt;sup>4Using a variant of SES, called SRISK, the Volatility Institute at the NYU Stern School of Business publishes Systemic Risk Rankings providing estimates of the expected capital shortfall of global financial firms given a systemic crisis.
+(See http://vlab.stern.nyu.edu/welcome/risk/.)
+For recent work either using or discussing SES, see, among others, Acharya, Engle and Pierret (2013), Acharya, Engle and Richardson this means that banks have an incentive to reduce their tax (or insurance) payments and thus take into account the externalities arising from their risks and default.
 Additionally, it means that they pay in advance for any support given to the financial system ex post.